brunoazex/banking_api/README.md

 ### Making the Heroku API key known to Travis CI

-In order to access heroku, the Heroku API key must be set as HEROKU_TOKEN environment variable in the travis repository.
+In order to access heroku, the Heroku API key must be set as HEROKU_API_KEY environment variable in the travis repository.

 One way to do that is to obtain the API key and set is via the Travis web